tkn-tub/ns3-gym/src/traffic-control/doc/pfifo-fast.rst

 Model Description
 *****************

-Linux pfifo_fast is the default priority queue enabled on Linux systems.
+PfifoFastQueueDisc behaves like pfifo_fast, which is the default queue disc enabled on Linux systems (init systems such as systemd may override such default setting).
 Packets are enqueued in three priority bands (implemented as FIFO droptail queues) based on their priority (users can read :ref:`Socket-options` for details on how to set packet priority).
 The four least significant bits of the priority are used to determine